Our first stop upon reaching Florence was to spend a couple of days in a farm stay at Podere Jana in Vinci. Podere Jana in Italian means Jana Farm

 Olives growing is an important agricultural activity in Italy.
 It ranks second after grain and followed by vineyards in third place.
 Italy is the second largest olive oil producer in EU generating 0.2 million metric tons in 2017.
 Nearly 60% of olive oil is extra virgin.
 Italy is also the largest olive oil consumer with a consumption of approx. 11 litres per capita per year.
 More than 80% of the consumption is extra virgin

-The dinner we had at the farm stay restaurant on 16 May was on record the heaviest I ever had in my life.
+The dinner we had at the farm stay restaurant on 16 May 2018 was on record the heaviest I ever had in my life.
 By the time the second dish was brought in, I was almost done with by the massive starter!
-That was a meal I could never forget.
+That was a meal I would never forget.

 The final night at the farm stay, Sam and Rachel donned the chef's hats and prepared a sumptuous meal for the whole gang.